 MIDWAY.
 (Left) Floor pan after welding shut the rust holes.
 (Right) Welded-

 APRIL 2016.
 (Left) Stuck on Del Puerto Canyon Road with a clogged fuel filter.
-The Ghia is still missing its beauty rings on the wheels and the chrome strips along the side.
+The Ghia was still missing its chrome beauty rings on the wheels and trim strips along the sides.
 (Right) With a turn of the key, a few cups of the nastiest brown sludge left the fuel filter.

 The paint job returned the car to its original two-

 The main grill―where the engine gets its cooling air―is on top, in the back.
 There it is in the photos.
-Volkswagen had to figure out where to route the rain that fell through those cracks.
+Volkswagen had to design a way to route the rain that fell through those cracks.
 I still haven't figured out exactly how they managed that.